Flamanville Nuclear Power Plant

-A third reactor at the site, an EPR unit, began construction in 2007 with its commercial introduction scheduled for 2012. the project is more than five times over budget and years behind schedule.
+Construction of unit 3 began in 2007 with its commercial introduction scheduled for 2012.
+In charge Areva proved unable to manage this project (just like Olkiluoto 3), leading to the ultimate demise of the company.
 Various safety problems have been raised, including weakness in the steel used in the reactor.
 In July 2019, further delays were announced, pushing back the commercial introduction date to the end of 2022.
+As of 2020 the project was more than five times over budget.
 In January 2022, more delays were announced, with fuel loading continuing until mid-2023, and again in December 2022, delaying fuel loading to early 2024.
+Fuel loading was completed in May 2024.
+The reactor eventually started up in early September 2024. and was connected to the grid at 11:48 AM on 21 December 2024.